How often should you use speech tags in dialogue?

 Use a character’s name in the dialogue itself

 Writing is an art, not a science.
-That means there’s no formula anyone can give you for getting the number and position of dialogue tags exactly right for your work.
+That means there’s no formula anyone can give you that tells you the perfect number and position of speech tags for your work.
 There’s always going to be an element of what feels, looks, or sounds “right”.

 But by using a variety of these techniques to ensure that your reader can follow a conversation without getting bored or having to try too hard, you’ll be on the right track.